samtron1412/docs/programming/c++.md

 ## Standardization

+The C++ standard consists of two parts:
+- The core language
+- The standard library:
+    + vectors, lists, maps, sets, queues, stacks, arrays, tuples, i/o facilities (iostream, for reading from and writing to the console and files), smart pointers for automatic memory management, regular expression support, multi-threading library, atomics support (allowing a vaiable to be read or written to by at most one thread at a time without any external synchronization), time utilities (measurement, getting current time), exceptions, a random number generator, and a modified version of the C standard library.
+    + Standard Template Library (STL)

 | Year | C++ Standard          | Informal name                                                     |
 | -    | -                     | -                                                                 |
 | 1998 | ISO/IEC 14882:1998    | C++98                                                             |